-Grab our FREE Arizona residential sublease agreement sample and read further about subletting laws in Arizona, required disclosures, optional addendums and what other Arizona landlord tenant laws apply to residential sublease agreements.
+Grab our free sample or generate an official Arizona sublease agreement for residential use.
+Read further about subletting laws in Arizona, required disclosures, optional addendums and what other Arizona landlord tenant laws apply to residential sublease agreements.

 Click here to view/download the direct PDF file.

 What is a Sublease Agreement?

 A sublease agreement is used when a tenant who holds a lease with a landlord wants to rent the property to a third party.
 In simple terms, a sublease agreement allows a current tenant to find another person to pay the weekly or monthly rent.
 Generally, a sublease outlines similar rights and responsibilities as the original lease agreement.
 When discussing a sublease agreement or creating a legal sublease form, the original tenant is referred to as the sublessor, while the third party is referred to as the sublessee.

 To be able to grant a sublease, the original tenant (“lessee”) needs to have written permission from the landlord.
 If this permission does not exist in the original rental agreement signed with the landlord, then a lessee who wants to sublease a rental unit, or a part of it, needs to request permission in writing from the landlord.

 Roommates Need to be Authorized Residents